simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.17.1

+Released 2019-03-07

+  * Fixed an issue with composer that made it impossible to install modules if SimpleSAMLphp was installed itself with the provided package (tar.gz file).

 ## Version 1.17.0

 Released 2019-03-07